straburzynski/Campfire-Songbook/README.md

 Interactive songbook web based application for campfire events.
 It allows creating multiple sessions as host or join to existing one.
-Host can choose and select a song which will be updated immediately on screen of joined people.
+The host can choose and select a song which will be updated immediately on a joined user’s screen.
+App solves most common issues:
+- What are the chords for the song?
+- What is the lyrics of the song?
+- Which song is playing now?
+- What songs are available in the songbook?

 ### Features

-- Lightweight and mobile UI friendly
+- Lightweight and mobile friendly
-- Built in database with stored songs
 - Filtering and sorting songs by author or title
-- Chord diagrams with guitar and ukulele
+- Chord diagrams for guitar and ukulele
 - Searching and saving songs from the Internet
 - Song lyrics editor
 - Play selected song on YouTube